aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to SXC in Android Applications or Online App" h2="Export OTT to SXC in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to SXC conversion is a useful feature for Android applications.
+OTT is a file format used for creating documents, while SXC is a spreadsheet format used for creating spreadsheets.
+Converting OTT to SXC allows users to create spreadsheets from documents, making it easier to work with data.

+<h2>How Aspose.Total Helps for OTT to SXC Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to SXC conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate OTT to SXC conversion feature inside Android applications.
+It includes Aspose.Words for Android via Java, a feature-rich, document manipulation and conversion API, and Aspose.Cells for Java, a powerful spreadsheet manipulation API.

+Using Aspose.Words for Android via Java, you can easily convert OTT to HTML.
+After that, Aspose.Cells for Java can be used to convert HTML to SXC.
+This makes it easy to create spreadsheets from documents, allowing users to work with data more efficiently.
+Aspose.Total for Android via Java also provides other features such as document conversion, document manipulation, and spreadsheet manipulation.

+Overall, Aspose.Total for Android via Java is a great tool for integrating OTT to SXC conversion feature inside Android applications.
+It provides powerful APIs for document and spreadsheet manipulation, making it easy to create spreadsheets from documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}